Trogiken/PiActuate/SECURITY.md

 Instead, create an advisory via the security tab.

+**HTTP will be used for the foreseeable future and should not be reported**

 Please include as much of the information listed below as you can to help us better understand and resolve the issue:

   * The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting)